 In 2006 and the first quarter of 2007 a pilot study on the magnitude of catches of cod by recreational fishermen was carried out.
 The results from this pilot study have been verified again in 2007.
 Furthermore, surveys on the magnitude of recreational fishery for cod in other areas than the Sound have started.
 Preliminary gained experiences indicates significant challenges in setting up a national survey for estimating cod catches by recreational fishermen as the Danish coast line is app.
-7300 Km long and at least 350,000 persons (between the age of 18-65) are having a fishing license.
+7300 Km long.